 Single select left: One item of the tree can be selected.
 For this, the tree provides radio buttons on the left side of each line item.
 Use this selection mode only if clicking on the item triggers something else, such as a navigation.
 Ideally, always keep one item selected, even in initial state (sap.m.ListMode.SingleSelectLeft).

-Multi-select: Allows the selection of one or more items.
+Multiple selection: Allows the selection of one or more items.
 For this, the tree provides checkboxes on the left side of each line item.
-Each item is selected independently from each other (sap.m.ListMode.MultiSelect).
+Each item is selected independently of the others (sap.m.ListMode.MultiSelect).

 To delete single items, use the tree in “delete” mode (sap.m.Tree / sap.m.ListBase, property: mode, value: sap.m.ListMode.Delete).
 This adds a Delete button to each item.
 Clicking or tapping this button triggers the deletion of the corresponding item.
 Do not use this mode if deleting multiple items at once is the preferred use case.
 Delete is a mode of the tree and therefore cannot be used together with single selection or multi selection.

 To allow navigation from an item, set type to “navigation” within the corresponding item (sap.m.StandardTreeItem / sap.m.ListItemBase, property: type, value: sap.m.ListType.Navigation).
 This will create an indicator at the end of the line (“>”) and the entire item will become selectable.
 Clicking or tapping the line triggers the navigation event.
 However, clicking or tapping a selectable area or an expandable/collapse node does not.
 Use the navigation event to navigate to a new page containing item details.

 If no navigation is possible, set type to “inactive”.